ThejaswiniS1/HealthSat_Remote_Health_Monitoring/README.md

 * Development of a mobile app for doctor–patient communication
 * Integration with government rural healthcare networks

+*🌍 By turning connectivity into care, **HealthSat** transforms how healthcare reaches people — making distance no longer a barrier to saving lives🫀.*

 ## Team Members
 * **Tushar S** (1VA22IS109)
 * **Tangirala Ruthu** (1VA22IS105)